Omidmohaddesi/drug_shortages_gamettes/README.md

 ## How to deploy

-* Upload to your account on https://studycrafter.com/ and modify API server address for [crisp_game_server](https://github.com/Omidmohaddesi/crisp_game_server)
+* Upload to your account on https://studycrafter.com/ and modify Web API address in the game for [crisp_game_server](https://github.com/Omidmohaddesi/crisp_game_server)